 How Does Yoga Help To Cure A Cold?

 Yoga helps you beat the cold because it balances the sympathetic (response/fight) and parasympathetic (rest) systems.
-Also, the immune systems need white blood cells to help them fight the viruses.
+The immune system aids white blood cells to help them fight the viruses.
 These white blood cells are usually circulating in the thymus, which is located in the chest.
 So, with the help of yoga asanas (mainly inversions), you can draw these white blood cells to the head and throat, along with a gush of fresh blood, and this helps to relieve the affected sinuses and the congestion.

 10 Basic Asanas In Yoga For Cold Relief